sachinym/Github-Advanced-Security/Labs/Lab-02.md

 ## Lab Objectives
 In this lab, you will perform:

-- Task 1: Applying security settings in your organization.
+- Task 1: Applying security settings in your organization
 - Task 2: Activate Actions for All Repositories
+- Task 3: Enabling Copilot Autofix for Code Scanning

 ## Architecture Diagram